 Similar to Gili Islands, Nusa Islands is another string of three islands that are all in close proximity to Bali.
 It’s rapidly rising in popularity, with attractions that are just stunning and some of the most beautiful landscapes to visit.

 So, what does each island offer?
 Well, Nusa Ceningan will get you cliffs to jump off, and Nusa Lembongan is just a walk across a yellow bridge away if you want to experience beautiful beaches and views.
-Last but not least, Nusa Penida gets you the pleasure of enjoying the worldwide famous Kelingking beach.
+Last but not least, Nusa Penida gets you the pleasure of enjoying the worldwide famous Kelingking beach also known as Trex beach.
 Instagram certainly has made this one of the most popular spots and islands of Indonesia!

 What the islands all have in common is the coral life.
 You enjoy a calm ocean under which there are some of the most spectacular underwater scenes you’ll ever experience.
 It’s a destination that must be added to any traveler’s shortlist, even if you’re only there for a few hours.